 - 1 egg, lightly beaten

-- 3 tablespoons dry breadcrumbs (gluten-free if desired)
+- 3 tablespoons dry breadcrumbs (see ingredient notes)

 - 2 teaspoons Italian seasoning